mihirp381/Drug-Extraction-using-Natural-Language-Processing/README.md

 # Lantern_Pharma_Datathon

+# Scope:

+> Generating data at scale from lab experiments on a question of interest costs significant money and time.
+Institutional public repositories of data are helpful, but are not available for many of the questions we’d like to model and answer.
+This project is about scraping and organizing data for a question of interest, so that a predictive model can then be built for the study.

 # Resources Used in the workflow:

 > 1. Data Extraction : The research articles were extracted using API services available on Pubmed Central and BIORXIV.
 A total of approximately 24648 papers were attempted to be extracted as JSON from Pubmed Central.
 All research articles published on BIORXIV since 2014-01-01 till 2023-11-10 were attempted to be extracted as JSON.